mixua/meraki-webhook-lambda/README.md

-# WebHook listener for Cisco Meraki alerts  - AWS Lambda Function
+# WebHook listener for Cisco Meraki alerts  - AWS Lambda()
 [Meraki Webhooks](https://create.meraki.io/guides/webhooks/)

 purpose: Meraki Webhooks are a powerful and lightweight new way to subscribe to alerts sent from the Meraki Cloud when something happens.
 They include a JSON formatted message and are sent to a unique URL where they can be processed, stored or used to trigger powerful automations.